Peter Bhatia, CEO of the Houston Landing

 Maggie Gordon

-Maggie Gordon is a columnist who has worked at newspapers across the country, including the Stamford Advocate and the Houston Chronicle.
+Maggie Gordon is a senior storyteller who has worked at newspapers across the country, including the Stamford Advocate and the Houston Chronicle.
 She has covered everything from the hedge fund industry and education to craft beer and alligator hunting.
 No matter the topic, Maggie’s favorite stories combine quirky characters, adventure and humanity.
 Bonus points if she can find a love story.
 Maggie grew up on a cow farm in upstate New York, and graduated from nearby Syracuse University’s S.I.
 Newhouse School of Public Communications.
 These days you can find her at her home in Houston’s East End – or on Twitter.

 Asher Lehrer-Small